Efficient Temporal Sentence Grounding in Videos with Multi-Teacher Knowledge Distillation: Introduction

+In order to improve efficiency, FMVR \cite{gao2021fast} and CCA \cite{wu2022learning} are proposed to construct fast TSGV models by reducing the fusion time.
+However, they only decline the inferred time significantly, the whole network is still time-consuming, as depicted in Figure \ref{fig:accalerate}.
+Another shortage is that FMVR and CCA are required to store the feature after the encoder with extra storage.

-To tackle this challenge, the natural approach is to reduce the complexity of the network, which can involve decreasing the hidden dimension, reducing the number of layers, and eliminating auxiliary losses.
+To tackle this challenge, we extend the accelerated span to the entire network, shown in Figure \ref{fig:accalerate}.
+A natural approach is to reduce the complexity of the network, which can involve decreasing the hidden dimension, reducing the number of layers, and eliminating auxiliary losses.
 Nevertheless, all of these methods will lead to a decrease in performance to some extent.
 One promising technique is knowledge distillation \cite{hinton2015distilling} to mitigate the decrease in performance and maintain high levels of accuracy when lighting the network.

 Initially, knowledge distillation employed a single teacher, but as technology advanced, multiple teachers have been deemed beneficial for imparting greater knowledge\cite{fukuda2017efficient}, as extensively corroborated in other domains\cite{wang2021knowledge}.
 Multi-teacher strategy implies that there is a more diverse range of dark knowledge to be learned, with the optimal knowledge being more likely to be present \cite{10.1145/3097983.3098135}.
-Regarding the TSGV task, different models will predict results with varying quality when given the same input, as shown in Figure \ref{fig:figure_outputs_quantity}.
 Thus far, multiple-teacher knowledge distillation has not been studied and exploited for the TSGV task.

 An immediate problem is that different models will produce heterogeneous output, e.g., candidates for proposed methods, or probability distribution for proposal-free methods.
-Another question is how to identify optimal knowledge from multiple teachers.
-In addition, knowledge can hardly backpropagate to the front layers from the soft label in the last layers \cite{romero2014fitnets}, meaning that the front part of the student model usually hardly enjoys the benefit of teachers' knowledge.
-Until now, here are three issues we need to deal with: i) how to unify knowledge from the heterogeneous models, ii) how to select the optimal knowledge and assign weights among these teachers, and iii) how the front layers of the student benefit from the teachers.
+A question is how to identify optimal knowledge from multiple teachers.
+In addition, knowledge was hardly backpropagted to the front layers from the soft label in the last layers \cite{romero2014fitnets}, meaning that the front part of the student model usually hardly enjoys the benefit of teachers' knowledge.
+Until now, here are three issues we need to deal with: i) how to unify knowledge from the different models, ii) how to select the optimal knowledge and assign weights among these teachers, and iii) how the front layers of the student benefit from the teachers.